 The conditions and the environment will range quite a bit from one school to the next.
-For example, a public school is going to be different from a private school and then private schools will also be different from one another.
+For example, a public school is going to be different from a private school and then private and public schools will also be different from one another.

 What are the differences?

 How are the schools different?
 Well, in general I thought public schools in China, Korea and Taiwan are more like a public school in the States, however the students will usually be wearing uniforms.
 The uniforms often look like gym clothes (sweatshirt and pants) for the younger students and then the older middle-high school students may be wearing a more formal one with a v-neck sweater and/or coat.

-In a public school in Korea or Japan (ALT) you're usually considered an assistant teacher.
+In a public school in Korea like EPIK or JET or Interac in Japan you're usually considered an assistant teacher (ALT).
 You co-teach with a native Korean or Japanese teacher.
 You're role may be rather small in the lesson like pushing play on the CD player, doing a warm-up game or it could be larger with more responsibility.

 One difference I noticed in the cultural aspect is in China and Taiwan is you're more likely to have a parent come sit in on your lesson if you are teaching young children in a private school.
 This is where I liked Korea better.
 I never experienced that there although I have heard of it happening.

 I worked in one private school (Buxiban) in Taiwan where once a month parents would come in to watch you and your co-teacher teach.
 Also common in Taiwan and China are teaching demonstrations.
 If you are looking for a job teaching in one of these places then you'll likely have to do a teaching demo.

-I never heard of these happening in Korea or Japan.
 I think they may have different reasons for watching you teach, however I think they usually want to see how well you interact with the students.